Art is everywhere.

 I believe that art plays an important role in society as a whole, and says a lot about it.
 It’s one of the biggest questions that comes to mind when we really, truly think about the value of art.
 In Kuwait, where I’m from, the art scene is becoming somewhat alive.
 I remember only a few years back, barely anybody paid attention to it.
 Now, there are galleries, exhibitions and artists emerging.
 There is no doubt a handful of talented artists left from the old generation.

 A rising number of young artists have surfaced as well but Kuwait still needs to drive more local artistic innovation which is currently lacking in my opinion, or maybe it is there but people aren’t embracing it enough or recognizing the deep meanings behind it, particularly the youth.
+However, a lot of galleries around Kuwait now cater to attracting the young generation, which is a good step.
 Once society understands the meanings and purpose of art, it will play even a bigger role in the community.
 And this starts with education.
 It’s more than just picking up a canvas, paintbrush, splashing some colors around and calling yourself an “artist”, just for the sake of it.
 It’s an insult to real artists who took years to perfect their craft and signature style.
 It’s about connecting with people’s emotions, something that could resonate with them.
 But then again, it doesn’t need to be just a painting.
 Art encompasses cultural activities, films, sculptures or even photography.
 It can be anything that expresses an emotion or idea.

 Sometimes, art doesn’t need to be something real or concrete in order to understand it.